ci1xgk/Fellowship_Webpage/Adaptive.md

 #### 2.2 What is a parameter file?

-A parameter (`.par`) file is a text file that specifies various parameters for running a simulation: detailed explanations on the parameters and what function they serve have already been provided [here](/Merewether1.md), but they are provided again for reference in the table below, with the extra parameters in LISFLOOD-FP 8.2 specifically for running the GPU-MWDG2 solver being highlighted in bold:
+A parameter (`.par`) file is a text file that specifies various parameters for running a simulation: detailed explanations about the parameters and what functions they serve has already been provided on the SEAMLESS-WAVE website [here](/Merewether1.md), but they are provided again in this page for reference in the table below, with the extra parameters in LISFLOOD-FP 8.2 specifically for running the GPU-MWDG2 solver being highlighted in bold:

 | Parameter      | Description |
 | -------------- |-------------|